-Orphan's pension: The pension is equal to 10% of the deceased's average earnings in the 3 months before the onset of disability for each orphan younger than age 16 (age 18 if an apprentice, age 21 if a student or disabled); 15% for each full orphan.
+Orphan's pension: Each orphan younger than age 16 (age 18 if an apprentice, age 21 if a student or disabled) receives 10% of the deceased's average earnings in the 3 months before the disability began; 15% for each full orphan.

-Dependent parent's and grandparent's pension: The pension is equal to 10% of the deceased's average earnings in the 3 months before the onset of disability each.
+Dependent parent's and grandparent's pension: Each receives 10% of the deceased's average earnings in the 3 months before the disability began.

-The total survivor pension must not exceed 100% of the insured's full permanent disability pension; otherwise, the pensions are reduced proportionately.
+All survivor benefits combined must not exceed 100% of the deceased's total permanent disability pension; otherwise, the pensions are reduced proportionately.

 The pension is paid monthly, quarterly, or annually, depending on its value.

 If an eligible survivor also receives survivor benefits under the old-age, disability, and survivors program, the work injury survivor pension is paid in full along with the part of the nonwork injury survivor pension that exceeds this amount.

-Funeral grant: Equal to 30 days of the deceased's average earnings in the 3 months before the onset of disability.
+Funeral grant: The grant is equal to 30 days of the deceased's average earnings in the 3 months before the disability began.

-Benefit adjustment: Pensions are adjusted by decree for changes in the cost of living and the legal minimum wage, depending on the financial resources of the system.
+Benefit adjustment: Benefits are adjusted by decree for changes in the cost of living and the legal minimum wage, depending on the financial resources of the system.
 (The last adjustment was made in 1997.)